Menstrual disorders are changes in normal menstruation.

 - Rapid weight loss

-- Other conditions
+- Other health problems

-Other Possible Types of Abnormal Bleeding
+Other Types of Abnormal Bleeding

 Hypomenorrhea—very light periods